 Horse owners want to do the best for the health of their horses.
 To help owners fill this need, the use of horse supplements has become hugely popular.
 But knowing what one is the best or choosing between brands is overwhelming.
 To help you narrow down your choices here are nine of the most popular types of horse supplements.
 If you are in any doubt about whether you horse may be sick it is important to consult a vet before deciding to put them on a course of supplements.

-1. Joint Supplementsmost common cause of lameness in horses.
+Joint supplements for horses are extremely popular.
+For years owners have been trying to prevent or reduce the effect of osteoarthritis, the most common cause of lameness in horses.
 It is not yet possible to cure osteoarthritis.
 And research supporting the effectiveness of joint supplements is lacking.
 However, recent research has found that joint supplements can sometimes help manage joint issues.

 The market is flooded with a choice of joint supplements, all claiming to solve your horse’s issues.
 However, not all supplements are as good as they claim to be, so you will need to choose wisely.
 The most important joint supplement ingredients are Glucosamine, Chondroitin, Hyaluronic Acid, and Methylsulfonylmethane (MSM).